 9) Avoid Insecurity And Unhealthy Competition

-Often feeling insecure of other person’s growth and competing to get ahead of them (or to take them down) is what kills a good relationship.
+Often feeling insecure about the other person’s growth and competing to get ahead of them (or to take them down) is what kills a good relationship.

 Insecurity usually comes from a sense of inadequacy and low self-worth.

-If you are feeling insecure from another person’s progress, it might be an indication that you are not happy with your own progress.
+If you are feeling insecure about your partner’s progress, it might be an indication that you are not happy with your own progress.
 Deep inside you know you can do good as well, but you haven’t taken the required actions the other person took.

-A person who has a healthy and harmonious relation with their own selves, don’t feel insecure if someone gets ahead of them.
+People who have a healthy and harmonious relationship with their own selves don’t feel insecure if someone gets ahead of them.
 They value themselves while also respecting the other person’s abilities and efforts.

 Their sense of self-worth does not get threatened by someone else’s growth.

-Resolve the internal matters of your heart and mind, and develop a harmonious relation with your own self first.
+Resolve the internal matters of your heart and mind, and develop a harmonious relationship with your own self first.
 This will have a direct impact on your external relations.

-Learn to be genuinely happy in other people’s progress, especially those close to you.
+Learn to be genuinely happy with other people’s progress, especially those close to you.
 Acknowledge and encourage them.
 Support them if you can.
-Wish success and happiness for them inside your heart.
+Wish success and happiness for them within your heart.